bingomanatee/snaps/README.md

 The BrowserDom class is built on Snaps.
 It uses distinct snaps for elements, attributes, and data.
 BrowserDom objects are not themselves snaps. (this may change).

+BrowserDom has no innate abstractions -- you set style properties and attributes of DOM elements, and nest them.
+It is designed to work in an unopiniated way with all the tools DOM has to offer, and to allow you complete access to DOM.

+However there are utilities that work with the BrowserDom such as the Box model to caluclate layouts based on relative position, offsets, etc.

 ### Other frameworks

 Snaps only understands the DOM elements it creates / is passed; it should be interoperable with any other JS